56quarters/tunic/doc/source/usage.rst

 LocalArtifactTransfer
 ---------------------

-The :class:`tunic.api.LocalArtifactTransfer` class allows you to transfer locally built artifacts to a remote server and clean them up afterwards in the scope of a Python `context manager`_.
+The :class:`tunic.install.LocalArtifactTransfer` class allows you to transfer locally built artifacts to a remote server and clean them up afterwards in the scope of a Python `context manager`_.
 With more advanced deploy setups that use a centralized artifact repository, this class isn't usually needed.